mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 ---
-title: "Use Zig to Unit Test a C Application"
+title: "Using Zig to Add Unit Tests to a C Application"
 date: 2023-11-26T00:00:00-05:00
 tags:
   - zig